chrisBrookes93/robotframework-remoterunner/README.md

 ## Future Features:
 - Extend Executor script to support all ```robot.run``` arguments.
 - Add support for Robot Variable files.
-- Implement an asynchronous mode with the ability to poll the slave for a status on a particular robot execution.
+- Implement an asynchronous mode with the ability to poll the agent for a status on a particular robot execution.
 - Add support to run on multiple hosts (concurrently).